Lichen Sclerosus (cont.)

 Comment on this

 If you have patches on the arms or upper body, they usually don't need treatment.
-The patches go away over time.
+The lesions go away over time.

 Lichen sclerosus of the genital skin should be treated.
-Even if it isn't painful or itchy, the patches can scar.
+Even if it isn't painful or itchy, the affected areas can scar.
 This can cause problems with urination or sex.
-There is also a very small chance that skin cancer may develop in the patches.
+There is also a very small chance that skin cancer may develop in the affected skin.

-Treatment also includes using very strong cortisone cream or ointment on the skin.
-You put these creams on the patches every day for several weeks.
+Treatment also includes using very strong prescription-strength steroid cream or ointment on the skin.
+You put these creams on the spots every day for several months.
 This stops the itching.
 Then you use the cream or ointment two times a week for a long time to keep the disease from coming back.
 Treatment does not fix the scarring that may have already occurred.

 You need regular followup by a doctor because using these creams and ointments for a long time can cause:

-Sometimes, you don't get better when using the cortisone creams.
+Sometimes, you don't get better when using the steroid creams.
 Some things that can keep symptoms from clearing up are:

 When creams and ointments don't work, your doctor may suggest: